GEOLYTIX/xyz/readme.md

 ### Registration

 New accounts consist of an email address and password.
-It is possible to create user accounts which are not email addresses.
-These accounts must be verified by an administrator.

 Once a record for the account is stored in the ACL an email with a link that contains a verification token is sent.
 The account holder of the email account must follow this link to verify that access rights to the email account are given.
-This serves as verification of identity to site administrators.

-Once the account is **verified** (true) an email is sent to all site administrators.
+Once the account is **verified** an email is sent to all site administrators.
 The email provides a link with the newly generated approval token for the verified user record in the ACL.
 The account will be **approved** if an administrator validates the link.
 Login credentials will have to be provided by the administrator if not already logged in (valid JWT cookie).

+It is possible to create user accounts which are not email addresses.
+These accounts must be verified by an administrator.

 An email will be sent to inform whether an account has been deleted or approved.